 - Camping is not permitted within one mile of the Tree Molds trailhead.

-- In order protect Craters' sensitive bat population from disturbance and the spread of White Nose Syndrome, all wilderness caves are closed to public use.
+- In order protect the park's sensitive bat population from disturbance and the spread of white-nose syndrome, all wilderness caves are closed to public use.

 - Groups are limited to 8 people.